travelingcircusofurbanism/website/posts/kyoto/magasinnkyoto/content.md

 ![](magasinn4.jpg)
 ![](magasinn7.jpg)
-_Thier creative exibition space._
+_Thier creative exhibition space._

-"I still don't know how to describe this space in one word - it could be an art space, Airbnb, or a shop and event space and more.", says Isawamki with a smile.
+"I still don't know how to describe this space in one word - it could be an art space, Airbnb, or a shop and event space and more.", says Iwasaki with a smile.
 "I believe it is an actually good thing that it's hard to name it in one word, letting imagination wondering and potentials to grow."

 Come to think of it, I still haven't seen many critical studies or experiments on the topic of hotels, hostels and guesthouses and other touristic facilities in our city, and their impact on local cultures and communities.
 There are undoubtedly more and more creative initiatives in a traditional city like Kyoto though, such as an art hostel [Kumagusuku](http://kumagusuku.info/), and I'd love to see more dialogues before jumping into a conclusion of saying "no more guest house."